andredupont/messageMixer/README.md

 # messageMixer
-test project to practice exports and imports
+test project to practice exports and imports: from CodeCademy projects